kehikko/kehikko.github.io/v2/http/api.md

 Define formatting of a value.
 This applies only when outputting values, not for input (*create* or *update*).
 For types `string`, `int`, `float` and `number` [`🔗sprintf`](http://php.net/manual/en/function.sprintf.php) is used.
 `datetime` uses php's [`🔗DateTime::format`](http://php.net/manual/en/datetime.format.php).

+**Note:** Formatting is done after validating output value according to `type`, so the output might not be valid according to `type` after formatting.

 #### Example: float